TobiasLorek/TFSHelper/README.md

 # TFSHelper
-A small cmd utility intended to simplyfy working with TSF and CC
+A small cmd utility intended to simplify working with TSF and CC

 ## Vision